 4. Your Level of Patience

-A pixie cut typically requires regular trimming (every 4-6 weeks is the recommended frequency) to keep it in the perfect shape.
+A pixie cut typically requires regular trimming (every four to six weeks is the recommended frequency) to keep it in the perfect shape.
 And contrary to popular belief, short hair is not easier to style than longer hair.
 It has its challenges.
 In humid weather like hours, leaving your pixie cut to dry on its own can result in frizzy, mushroom-like short hair.
-If you’re up for a high-maintenance ‘do and you’re ready for the upkeep, go ahead and make the cut.
+If you’re willing to go the extra mile for the upkeep, go ahead and make the cut.
 But if you don’t have the patience to fuss over your hair every single day and to make regular trips to the salon, getting a pixie cut may not be the best idea.

 5. Your Stylist

 Do you have a stylist that you can trust?
 You gotta get everything right if you are to pull off short hair perfectly.
 You’ll be putting your entire look in the hands of your stylist, so make sure that he or she knows you well and gets your style.
 It also helps to check salon reviews online so you’re able to go to one that has a pool of professional stylists who can give you an excellent haircut.